hardwario/hardwario-tower-vscode-extension/README.md

 This extension takes care of building, flashing and console logging of your firmware.
 You can also clone firmware from GitHub so you don't have to start development from scratch.

-This extension also autodetects any connected HARDWARIO TOWER devices that you can roll through and work with them.
+This extension also autodetect any connected HARDWARIO TOWER devices that you can roll through and work with them.

 To work with the extension you can use the bottom bar of the VS Code or open the command palette on the left sidebar.